grow/grow-ext-html-min/README.md

       reduce_boolean_attributes: false
 ```

-## Experimental
+## Grow Support

-Currently this extension uses the experimental features of grow to work.
-This notice will removed once it is available for general usage.

-Use with the `--re-route` flag to be able to use the extension. (ex: `grow build --re-route`)
+This extension requires the new Grow routing to be used.
+If you are using the old routing (ex: `grow build --old-routing`) this extension will not run.